 Theme – Emergency Preparedness: Be Ready for Anything

-Public Safety Canada also provides Get Prepared a national advertising campaign about emergency preparedness.
-The goal of this campaign encourages people to learn about the risks they face in their area and take action to mitigate these risks.
+Public Safety Canada developed the Get Prepared national advertising campaign about emergency preparedness.
+The goal of this campaign encouraged people to learn about the risks they face in their area and take action to mitigate these risks.

 To help with your preparedness efforts during EP Week and all year long, we encourage you to share the following preparedness tools, information, and resources with your communities using social media and other communications channels.

 Use the following checklists to build specific emergency kits:

 - Emergency kit checklist (printable brochure) Printing instructions: use double-sided print setting and flip on short edge.

 - Dépliant à imprimer sur la préparation d’une trousse d’urgence